scottrlarson/profession/content/publications/publication-laptop-buyers-guide.md

 - **RAM**: Random-access memory (or simply RAM) is the temporary memory or information storage location in a computer that is used to store running programs and data for the programs.
 Data (information) in the RAM can be read and written quickly in any order.

 - **Optical Drive**: A drive that can read optical disk, like a CD, DVD, or Blueray.

+- **Screen Refresh Rate**: How often the screen draws the information visible on the display.
+The faster the refresh, the better it is on your eyes.

 - **Screen Resolution**: The display resolution or display modes of a [digital television](https://en.wikipedia.org/wiki/Digital_television), [computer monitor](https://en.wikipedia.org/wiki/Computer_monitor) or [display device](https://en.wikipedia.org/wiki/Display_device) is the number of distinct [pixels](https://en.wikipedia.org/wiki/Pixel) in each dimension that can be displayed.